Ruby Goldstein

 Reuven "Ruby" Goldstein (October 7, 1907 – April 23, 1984), the "Jewel of the Ghetto", was an American boxer and prize fight referee.
-He was a serious World Lightweight Championship contender in the 1920s, and became one of U.S. most trusted and respected boxing referees in the 1950s.
+He was a serious World Lightweight Championship contender in the 1920s, and became one of America's most trusted and respected boxing referees in the 1950s.
 During his boxing career, he was trained and managed by Hymie Cantor.

 Early life and boxing career

-Ruby Goldstein was born on Cherry Street, in a small three room apartment on the Lower East Side in Manhattan.
+Ruby Goldstein was born on Cherry Street, in a small three room apartment on the Lower East Side of Manhattan.
 His widowed mother, whose husband had died a few months before Goldstein was born, took in sewing and washing in an effort to raise her four children.
 Before he became a referee, Goldstein boxed professionally from 1925 to 1937.
 Nicknamed the "Jewel of the Ghetto," Goldstein was a smooth boxing, hard punching lightweight and later welterweight with a large following in his hometown of New York City.
 He lost only six fights in his professional career and an astounding 70 percent of his wins were by knockout or technical knockout.

 Goldstein dropped out of school around 14 to take an office job, but was boxing as an amateur by sixteen.
 He started his boxing training as an anemic looking featherweight at around 125 pounds, and boxed almost exclusively in the lightweight range between 1923 and 1928, impressively winning all but three of his first thirty-two fights from December 1924 and June 15, 1927.
 On that date he lost to the extraordinary, Sid Terris in a first-round knockout at the Polo Grounds in New York City.
 Terris was considered by many to have been one of the fastest lightweights of the era, as well as possessing the best defensive skills.

 On May 11, 1925, Goldstein won a six-round points decision against Ray Mitchell at the Pioneer Sporting Club in New York City.